The Michigan Oral Health Coalition (MOHC), established in 2003, serves as Michigan's state oral health coalition with a clear purpose:

 For more information, please visit the MDHHS website for additional resources and guidance.

-The January Consensus Revenue Estimating Conference (CREC) will take place on Friday, January 10.
-Here, state fiscal agencies and economists will meet and present updated revenues for the state ahead of Governor Gretchen Whitmer’s FY 2025 – 2026 Executive Recommendations presentation alongside the State Budget Office in February.
+The January Consensus Revenue Estimating Conference (CREC) was held on January 10.
+State fiscal agencies and economists met and presented updated revenues for the state ahead of Governor Gretchen Whitmer’s FY 2025 – 2026 Executive Recommendations presentation alongside the State Budget Office, which is expected to occur in early February.

 Stay up to date on important news and information affecting oral health in Michigan and nationwide.
 See our latest edition!